nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 * Create arrays for the individual rows.
 * Create a null map for one of the integer columns.
 * In the `for` loop add values to the arrays, and based on some modulus operations emulate that some values are null.
-* Add the arrays to the columns, and for the second integer column we also add the null map.
+* Add the arrays to the columns, and for the second integer column, we also add the null map.
 * Finally return the dataset.

 A couple of things to notice in the code in *Code Snippet 10*:

-* Null-map is not required for a non-nullable data type columns if the values are not null.
+* A null-map is not required for a non-nullable data type columns if the values are not null.
 * We do not need a null-map for nullable data type columns.

 To see that our code works we use following code: